Tom Metzger: Views

-According to Steven Atkins, author of The Encyclopedia of Right-Wing Extremism in Modern American History, Metzger's ideology "differs from other white supremacists by rejecting the basic tenets of the Christian Identity movement because he considers himself to be the champion of the Third Position.
+According to Stephen Atkins, author of The Encyclopedia of Right-Wing Extremism in Modern American History, Metzger's ideology "differs from other white supremacists by rejecting the basic tenets of the Christian Identity movement because he considers himself to be the champion of the Third Position.
 The Third Position is a form of racism that is oriented towards attracting the white working class and it is also anti-capitalist in orientation.
 Metzger believed that the United States should be divided into designated areas for different racial groups except Asian Americans, who should be expelled from the United States."
-In 1988 Metzger recorded this message on his WAR Hotline:
+In 1988, Metzger recorded this message on his WAR Hotline:

 "You have reached WAR Hotline.
 White Aryan Resistance.
 You ask: What is WAR?
 We are an openly white-racist movement—Skinheads, we welcome you into our ranks.
 The federal government is the number one enemy of our race.
 When was the last time you heard a politician speaking out in favor of white people? [...]
 You say the government is too big; we can’t organize.
 Well, by God, the SS did it in Germany, and if they did it in Germany in the thirties, we can do it right here in the streets of America.
 We need to cleanse this nation of all nonwhite mud-races for the survival of our own people and the generations of our children."